FaresX/QInsControl.jl/docs/src/Workflow.md

 data processing, and the selected data have bind to variables x, ys, z, ws.
 For Y and W dimension, they relate to variables ys and ws respectively and can be accessed by index.
 For convenience, ys[1] and ws[1] is simply y and w.

-One can middle click or right click at the plot region to find more options.
+One can middle click or right click at plot region to find more options.

 ## project
 All elements above together make up one project.
 One can save and load a project to conveniently reuse scripts, circuit,